 Software Engineering Career Paths

 The U.S. Bureau of Labor Statistics (BLS) anticipates 19% job growth for software engineering through 2030, much faster than average.
-However, numerous career paths similar to software engineering require many of the same skills and training.
+However, numerous career paths similar to software engineering, such as STEM careers, require many of the same skills and training.
 As a result, they may provide a segue to entry-level software engineering jobs or help with career advancement.

 Job Outlook: 13%